AJ Tutoring Blog

 Critical Thinking & Problem Solving in Math

 “I’m not sure what to do.”
-It is one of the most frustrating situations for a student because you can feel completely lost and without a sense of direction.
+It is one of the most frustrating situations for a student because you can feel completely lost without direction.
 Time and time again, students get stumped on an assignment or dreaded word problem.
 They have just recently learned the concepts, formulas, or theorems, but they find themselves tangled in the hurdle of application.
 Thankfully, sometimes we as tutors are able to be there to help them.

 Instead of just focusing solely on content, we should ideally discuss the critical thinking process.
 When facing a difficult problem, it is important to first break down the problem by reading carefully, separate out important and unimportant information, and identify what is being asked for.
 We can only solve a problem confidently by completely understanding the problem.